University of Lynchburg policies concerning alcohol are established to:

 - Specifically designated locations as defined in a banquet license (e.g., wine or beer in Memorial Ballroom and West Room);

 - Any request for an alcohol license other than through the standard Dining Services procedure must go to the President’s Cabinet for approval.

 - Any event, other than small group socializing in a private room, at which alcoholic beverages are permitted, distributed, or served must be conducted within the following guidelines:

-- Events held in College housing must be registered with and approved by the Office of Residence Life.
+- Events held in College housing must be registered with and approved by the Office of Residence Life or the Office of Graduate Studies.
 Events held in non-residential campus buildings must be registered with and approved by the Office of Student Activities and/or the Office of the Dean of Students.
 Events held outdoors must be approved by the President’s Cabinet in addition to the Office of Student Activities and/or the Office of the Dean of Students.

-- A permit shall be obtained from the local district ABC office.
+- A permit shall be obtained from the local regional ABC office.